Many people view engaging an expert as a costly proposition and misunderstand the role of a security consultant

-Steven Bowcut, CPP, PSP is a the Security Practice Director for Exante360 and Editor-in-Chief for Brilliance Security Magazine.
+Steven Bowcut, CPP, PSP is a the Security Consultant for Brilliance Security Consulting and Editor-in-Chief for Brilliance Security Magazine.
 He is Board Certified in Security Management as well as a Physical Security Professional.

 We welcome your comments and observations.
 Please “like” our Facebook page and leave your comments on the post for this article, or any other post you find interesting.